 Anastasia La Fey

 Anastasia La Fey is a highly talented and sought after artist and maker working in the realms of textile artistry, inhabitable sculptures, textile-centric installations and collaborative multi-disciplinary works.
-With an integral philosophy rooted deep in the practice of true craftsmanship, and with over 20 years honing her skills and maintaining an unwavering dedication focused on the mastering of her craft, Anastasia La Fey's explorations of cloth and textile span the realms of both art and design.
+With an integral philosophy rooted deep in the practice of true craftsmanship, Anastasia La Fey's explorations of cloth and textile span the realms of both art and design.

 O Tama Carey

 O Tama Carey is one of Sydney’s most lauded chefs.
 After spending time in the kitchen at Billy Kwong, O Tama took the helm as Head Chef of Sydney’s Berta and has now opened the Lankan Filling Station.
 O Tama cooks with heart and story, using food to explore the facets of our unconscious bias, creating provocative (and delicious) eating experiences as prompts for meaningful conversation.

 Benjamin Hancock wills you to question everything you think you know about performance and dance.
 With experience spanning performative work, choreography and costume design, Ben’s collaborations and awards would take too long to list, but include the likes of filmmaker and artist Sue Healey, MONA’s Dark Mofo, Australian dance company Chunky Move and artist Anthony Breslin.